 If your cravings tend to be more savoury than sweet, then these kale chips make a tasty alternative to your usual bagged crisps.

 How to make them: Wash and dry one bag of prepped kale.
-Remove any of the very thick stalks, and scatter the remainder in a single layer on a baking sheet.
+Remove any of the very thick stalks, and scatter the leaves in a single layer on a baking sheet.
 Spritz or drizzle lightly with olive oil (or any flavoured oils if you prefer).
 Next, sprinkle with some sea salt or black pepper to your taste preferences.
 Finally, pop into the oven at 190 degrees C, for around 7-10 minutes until crisp.
 Keep an eye out though, as kale can quickly burn and turn bitter!

 Frozen Banana Ice-cream